Events and Open Calls

 Participants are requested to submit a completed edition to this portfolio as described below.
 All prints for the edition should be pulled prior to submission–this ensures the highest quality of work possible for this portfolio as well as guaranteeing that those selected will be able to participate.

-Edition size: exactly 23, one for each of the 20 participants, one for HPF archive, one for SGCI/Kennisaw, one for Pittsburgh
+Edition size: Exactly 23.
+One for each of the 20 participants, plus three reserved for collections: one for HPF archive, one for the SGCI Archives, one for Pittsburgh conference.

 Paper size: 30cm by 40cm.
 Each print should be shipped in a folded sheet of glassine for protection.